Official websites use .gov

 Am I ineligible for New Investigator (NI) status if I was the program director/principal investigator (PD/PI) for a (single-project) research award?

-Do I lose my eligibility to apply for an R03 under this RFA if I am awarded an R01 (or another substantial NIH independent research award) after I submit my application to this RFA?
+Do I lose my eligibility for an R03 under this NOFO if I am awarded an R01 (or another substantial NIH independent research award) after I submit my application to this NOFO?

 Yes.
-NI status is initially based on the investigator’s status on the date the application is successfully submitted to NIH.
-However, NI status will be reassessed after peer review and before consideration for award to identify if other pending applications exist.
-A principal investigator (PI) will lose NI status immediately upon receipt of any substantial NIH research grant, so receipt of an R01 prior to the notice of award for this RFA would make you ineligible.
+The NI status for an application is initially based on the investigator’s status on the date the application is successfully submitted to the NIH.
+However, NI status will be reassessed for any other pending application after peer review and before consideration for award.
+A PI will lose NI status immediately upon receipt of any substantial NIH research grant.
+As such, receipt of an R01 before the Notice of Award for this NOFO would make you ineligible.

 Do I lose my eligibility to apply for a K99/R00 if I am awarded an R03?